Home

 Around Day 7

 German Shepherd puppies now begin to crawl more readily and more often during this phase of GSD development.
-Short periods of daily handling and exposure to some stimuli can also be very beneficial to stimulate weight gain, earlier eye opening, hair growth and motor development in all members of the GSD litter.
+Short periods of daily handling and exposure to some stimuli can also be very beneficial to stimulate weight gain in the puppy, earlier eye opening, hair growth and motor development in all members of the GSD litter.

 Around Day 10

-Your German Shepherd puppies eyes and ears are beginning to open.
-The GSD pups eyes will appear to be blue in color at first even though they can't focus right from the start.
+Your German Shepherd Puppies eyes and ears are beginning to open.
+The German Shepherd puppies eyes will appear to be blue in color at first even though they can't focus right now.
 They will be able to see shapes after about 2 weeks of age during continued GSD development.

 Around Day 14

-The German Shepherd pups eyes and ears should be fully open at this stage and many may have their first incisor teeth beginning to erupt.
-The puppies should also be crawling quite well by now.
+The German Shepherd pups eyes and ears should be fully open by now and many may have their first incisor teeth beginning to erupt.
+The puppies should also be crawling quite well by this time.
 This is the beginning of the transitional period of GSD development which typically lasts about a week or so.
 This is also a period of profound changes in the German Shepherd puppies growth and development.

 Around Day 16 - 18

-Beginning social interactions with GSD littermates also begins around this time in GSD development.
-You can observe tail wagging and the beginning of play fighting.
+Beginning social interactions with other GSD littermates also begins around this time in GSD development.
+You can observe tail wagging as well as the beginning of play fighting.
 German Shepherd puppies will also be eliminating on their own by this time.

 Around Day 21